AntonC9018/MagicOnion/README.md

 ```

 ### Project Structure

-If creates Server-Client project, I recommend make three projects. `Server`, `ServerDefinition`, `Client`.
+If you're going to create a Server-Client project, I recommend to make three projects: `Server`, `ServerDefinition`, `Client`.

 ![image](https://cloud.githubusercontent.com/assets/46207/21081857/e0f6dfce-c012-11e6-850d-358c5b928a82.png)

-ServerDefinition is only defined interface(`IService<>`, `IStreamingHub<,>`)(and some share request/response types).
+ServerDefinition should only contain the shared interface definitions(`IService<>`, `IStreamingHub<,>`) and the shared request/response types.

-If debugging, I recommend use [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProjectforVS2017) extension of VisualStudio and launch both Server and Client.
+If debugging, I recommend to use the [SwitchStartupProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProjectforVS2017) extension of VisualStudio and launch both Server and Client.

 ```json
 "MultiProjectConfigurations": {